jh603/ChemMCP/README.md

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is a framework that allows AI models to access external tools and resources through a standardized interface.
 ChemMCP leverages this architecture to bridge the gap between general-purpose AI models and specialized chemistry tools, enabling seamless integration of chemistry expertise into AI workflows.

-Specifically, ChemMCP provides:
+Specifically, ChemMCP provides the following key features:

-- **Professional Chemistry Tools**: ChemMCP's curated collection of chemistry tools empowers you and your AI to predict molecules and reactions, analyze chemical data, explore scientific knowledge, and much more.
-Discover the full range in our [tool directory](https://osu-nlp-group.github.io/ChemMCP/tools).
-- **Effortless Integration with MCP**: Seamlessly supercharge your LLM clients—like Claude, GPT, and others—using ChemMCP.
-Thanks to the MCP, you can add powerful chemistry tools to your workflow in minutes, simply by including a JSON configuration file.
-- **Python-Ready for Your Projects**: Bring ChemMCP's power directly into your Python projects!
-Effortlessly integrate our tools for data processing, agent building, or your custom applications, perfect for researchers, developers, and innovators alike.
+- **🔌 Plug-and-Play Chemistry for AI Assistants**: ChemMCP can be integrated into any [MCP-enabled LLM clients](https://github.com/punkpeye/awesome-mcp-clients) in just minutes, allowing researchers to augment LLMs with chemistry capabilities without additional training.
+- **🛠️ Standalone Toolkit for Custom Workflows**: With its decoupled design and unified interfaces, [ChemMCP tools](https://osu-nlp-group.github.io/ChemMCP/tools) can be easily imported into your workflow, to process data, assemble pipeline steps, or build bespoke agentic applications — via MCP or Python, whichever you prefer.
+- **🤖 Native RL Agent Framework**: ChemMCP natively supports multi-turn interactive loops between agents and tool, providing an ideal infrastructure and testbed for scientific tool-using agents.
+- **📦 Modular and Extensible Design**: Adding a new tool is as simple as writing a Python file (see [here](https://osu-nlp-group.github.io/ChemMCP/dev-guide/)).
+All tools follow a consistent schema, ensuring clear interfaces, easy maintenance, and automatic documentation.

-We will continue to add and maintain tools in ChemMCP. **You are more than welcome to contribute, by maining existing tools or adding new tools!**
+We will continue to add and maintain tools in ChemMCP. **You are more than welcome to contribute, such as giving us your feedback, maining existing tools, or adding new tools!**

 ## Get Started